websanco/liferay-learn/docs/dxp/latest/en/system-administration/data-integration/installing-liferay-talend-components.md

 ## Talend Open Studio Configuration

-After installing Talend Open Studio, ensure the `$TOS_ROOT/configuration/config.ini` file does not set `maven.repository=global`.
-If it is present, either delete the line or comment it out.
+After installing Talend Open Studio, ensure the `[TOS_ROOT]/configuration/config.ini` file does not set `maven.repository=global`.
+If it is present, delete the line or comment it out.

-Since Maven has recently deprecated insecure repository connections, include the following script to the `$TOS_ROOT/configuration/maven_user_setting.xml` file:
+Since Maven has recently deprecated insecure repository connections, include the following script to the `[TOS_ROOT]/configuration/maven_user_setting.xml` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>